stormpath/stormpath.github.io/source/rest/quickstart/index.markdown

 ***

-## Working with the Stormpath PHP SDK
+## Working with the Stormpath REST API

 ### Create an Account